7 Positive Reinforcement French Bulldog Hacks (2026 Guide)

 5. Total daily investment: 90 seconds, ROI lifelong fluency.

-• Use precise calorie math.
-Training volume rarely exceeds 5 % of daily intake if treats are literal kibble harvested from the bowl.
+French Bulldogs require precise calorie math to avoid obesity during training.
+Training volume rarely exceeds 5% of daily intake if treats are literal kibble harvested from the bowl.

-• Rotate between food, play, and access rewards to keep behavior strong even when pockets are empty.
+• Rotate between food, play, and access rewards to keep behavior strong when pockets are empty.

 • Embed grooming, eye cleaning, and nail trimming into reward sequences—turn dreaded hygiene into high-value lottery.

-Neonatal learning windows start day 21.
+French Bulldog puppies have a 14-day window after week 8 before neural plasticity plateaus.
+Neonatal learning starts day 21.
 By week 8 you have 14 days left.
 Waste them and you get a lifetime of catch-up.

 First 48 Hours at Home (Mandate List)